RUTGERS SCHOOL OF LAW–NEWARK

 INFORMATION FOR RUTGERS UPPERCLASS AND 1LE STUDENTS

-HOW TO REGISTER: Enrollment in any one or more of the classes offered this summer is done in three steps.
-First, you must complete and return the appropriate Sign-in Registration Form (which, for 1LE students, can be downloaded by clicking here, and for all other Rutgers students, can be downloaded by clicking here).
-This form can be submitted electronically by scanning and attaching it to an e-mail addressed to email@example.com, or you can bring it in and deliver it to Dean Garbaccio directly.
+HOW TO REGISTER: Online registration is permitted now through 4:00 p.m. on Wednesday, April 30, 2014.
+Enrollment in any one or more of the classes offered this Summer is done in three steps.
+First, you must complete and return the appropriate Sign-in Registration Form which, for 1LE students, can be downloaded by clicking here, and for all other Rutgers students, can be downloaded by clicking here.
+This form can be submitted electronically by scanning and attaching it to an email addressed to firstname.lastname@example.org or you can bring it to the law school and deliver it to Dean Garbaccio directly.

 Second, you register, online.
 Click here to navigate to the instructions you need to register.
-To assist you in registering, you will need the Class Listing Spreadsheet (which you can navigate to and view by clicking here), which shows the meeting times and instructors for all classes, and also provides the course numbers and index numbers you will need when registering online.
-(You can have both the Class Schedule window and the Registration window open, and can toggle between them as you register.
-You can also navigate from the Class Schedule to the Summer Course Description page, to read about the classes that may interest you.)
+To assist you in registering, you will need the Summer 2014 course listing spreadsheet (which you can download and view by clicking here), which shows the meeting times and instructors for all classes, and also provides the course numbers and index numbers needed when registering online.
+It is recommended that you have both the course listing spreadsheet and the registration windows open in order to toggle between them as you register.
+You can also navigate from the class schedule to the Summer 2014 course offerings page, to read about the classes that may interest you.

 If you are a 1LE student, you will see on your Sign-In Registration Form that your course selection is limited to Legal Research and Writing II and Professional Responsibility.
 Please select the section of the writing class taught by the same instructor you have now.
 And at your option, you may also register for Professional Responsibility, which has been deliberately scheduled for the same evenings as the writing class, for your convenience.
 But please DO NOT REGISTER FOR ANY OTHER SUMMER COURSE.
 Until you have completed Constitutional Law and Property next fall, you are not eligible to register for these other elective classes.